-Screening Visit - 2 hours (Review participant information sheet with an investigator, consent form, ID check, discuss medical history, physical examination if required, vital signs measured, blood test and urine sample)
+Screening Visit - 2 hours (Review participant information sheet with an investigator, consent form, ID check, discuss medical history, physical examination, vital signs measured, blood test and urine sample)

 If you decide you would like to take part in this trial, you will need to attend a screening visit before the vaccination day.
 This should last for about two hours.
-The screening visit, the vaccination and all of the post-vaccination follow-up visits will take place at Imperial Clinical Research Facility at Hammersmith Hospital.
+The screening visit, the vaccination and all of the post-vaccination follow-up visits will take place at the Medical and Surgical Research Unit in Bristol Royal Infirmary.